Item - 2025.EX28.5

 - All

-1. City Council adopt the Climate Change Resilience Workplan, as presented in Attachment 2 to the report dated November 25, 2025 and direct the Executive Director, Environment, Climate and Forestry, to lead its implementation in collaboration with the applicable City Divisions.
+1. City Council adopt the Climate Change Resilience Workplan, as presented in Attachment 2 to the report (November 25, 2025) from the Executive Director, Environment, Climate and Forestry and City Council direct the Executive Director, Environment, Climate and Forestry to lead its implementation in collaboration with the applicable City Divisions.

-a. collaborate on research, projects, forums, or initiatives;
+a. collaborate on research, projects, forums or initiatives;

 b. provide in-kind and/or financial support from the approved Environment, Climate and Forestry Division budget and that is within the Executive Director, Environment, Climate and Forestry financial authority;